The Gold Scales Site Portal

 Since the 1950s or so, meditation has been studied by researchers with many different angles and approaches.

-Chinese Meditation
+Chinese Meditation 2

 Chinese meditation is a mixture of meditation practices of Buddhism, Taoism, and still more.
 Much allows for getting along with main principles found in the I Ching, the Tao Te Ching, the Chuang Tzu and other texts.
 Many schools in our times teach breath-training practices.

 Lu K'uan Yü, also known as Charles Luk, was born in Canton in 1898 and died in 1978.
 Throughout his life he contributed to Buddhist publications, devoting his life to presenting Chinese Buddhist texts to Westerners.
 In his book The Secrets of Chinese Meditation, he presents ways of meditation found in China over a very long span of time.
 He includes extracts from ancient and modern classics and suggestions for meditation.
-And, of course, if you divulge secrets by publishing them, they are not much secret any longer.
+And, of course, if you divulge secrets by publishing them, they are not very secret any more.
 And that is good for all who like to be aligned with Gautama Buddha.
 He says it plainly in the "Final Days" discourse: "I have set forth the Dharma without making any distinction of esoteric and exoteric doctrine; nothing is held back."
 [Maha-parinibbana Sutta, 2:32]

 Lu's stand is that the main thing to go for in life is self-cultivation that is headed toward self-realization.
 Unfortunately, self-realization is too deep an experience - a too inward or essential one - to make much meaning to most persons.
 And self-cultivation can be of many kinds.
 So he needs to explain what self-cultivation is fit, and suggest the direction that is most cherishable to go.
 He goes into salient points from Buddhist sources, Chinese Zen, and from Taoism.